 Best Employee Management Software for Fast and Easy Schedule Changes: When I Work

 We recommend When I Work for those who want employee management software that allows fast and easy schedule changes, like healthcare services and restaurants, with management approvals.
-In fact, When I Work’s scheduling software is free, which makes it great for nonprofits that may be tracking schedules, but not time worked.
-When I Work does offer the timekeeping features as well, but it costs extra per employee, similar to Deputy.
+In fact, When I Work’s scheduling software is free, which makes it great for nonprofits that may be tracking schedules or time worked.
+Once you get past 75 employees, you can upgrade to a paid plan, similar to Deputy.

 When I Work Pricing

-When I Work is free for businesses with 75 employees or fewer—for the scheduling software.
+When I Work is free for businesses with 75 employees or fewer.
 After that, pricing is based on the number of employees you have and ranges in price from a Basic package for up to 10 employees at $19 per month to the Plus package for 100 employees at $99 per month.
-If you want time and attendance included, it’s $1 per person extra.
-They also offer a discount if you pay annually.
+If you want time and attendance included, it’s $1.30 per person extra.
+They also offer a discount if you pay annually

 When I Work Pricing Table